campoy/campoy.cat/site/content/about.md

 I've been working closely with the Go team at Google since 2012, and my goal has always been to make the language as accessible as possible to everyone.

-The Go Developer Relations team was absorved by the Cloud team, and I ended up applying my previous strategy to Cloud Computing.
+The Go Developer Relations team joined the Google Cloud Advocacy team, and I ended up applying my previous strategy to Cloud Computing.

 In this page you will find the projects I've worked on, such as the [Google Cloud Platform Podcast](http://gcppodcast.com) where I co-host next